emipne/CPSC_449_Project_1/README.md

 This application includes a pair of web microservices that provide functionality for a reddit-style application as well as two automation test suites for these specific services.
 These microservices allow for User and Message functionality (Project 2) , voting and posting (project1) back-end functionality on the site.

-Complete documentation including runbook and api documentation can found in /documentation (includes project 1 and project 1 Extension project2).
+Complete documentation including runbook and api documentation can found in /documentation.